datanav/docs/technical/superoffice-wave.rst

 SuperOffice Product to Wave Product
 -----------------------------------
-Before any synchronization can take place, a link between a SuperOffice Product and a Wave Product must be established.

-A new Wave Product will be created from a SuperOffice Product if it is connected to a SuperOffice Sale, Quote, Quoteline, or Quotealternative that is synchronized into Wave.
+Every SuperOffice Product will be synchronized with a Wave Product.

 Once a link between a SuperOffice Product and a Wave Product is established, it will keep in sync between the two systems, regardless of where it is edited.